 The Sailing Part of the Day

-The skipper’s meeting will be at 11:00 am, with the first start at noon.
-The course will encompass the whole lake and will last approximately 100 minutes.
-The race has one prize for first place and a best in fleet for those fleets represented by 3 or more boats.
+The skipper’s meeting will be at 11:00 am, with the first start at about noon.
+The course will try to provide a tour of the lake and will last approximately 100 minutes.
+The race has one prize for first place and a best in fleet award for those fleets represented by 3 or more boats.

 The Picnic Part of the Day